RealLiFe: Real-Time Light Field Reconstruction via Hierarchical Sparse Gradient Descent: Introduction

-\item Methods relying on surrogate geometry are computationally efficient by sampling only around the estimated geometry scaffolds, such as depth maps \cite{Deng2021DepthsupervisedNF} and surface mesh.
-However, these methods may fail if the precomputed geometry scaffolds are incorrectly estimated for semi-transparent surfaces or thin plates; therefore, they are not very robust for complex scenarios. \end{itemize}
+\item \textbf{Surrogate geometry methods} improve computational efficiency by sampling around estimated geometry scaffolds, such as depth maps \cite{Deng2021DepthsupervisedNF} and surface meshes.
+However, they may fail when geometry scaffolds are incorrectly estimated for semi-transparent surfaces or thin structures, limiting their robustness in complex scenarios. \end{itemize}

-Based on the above observations, we conclude that live light field reconstruction remains a challenging task for the following reasons:

-1) Recovering a 3D light field from 2D images is a difficult ill-posed inverse problem that necessitates either dense input views or geometric priors learned from data;